facelessuser/wcmatch/docs/src/markdown/pathlib.md

 []
 ```

-!!! new "New 7.0"
+/// new | New 7.0
 `NODOTDIR` was added in 7.0.
+///

 #### `pathlib.SCANDOTDIR, pathlib.SD` {: #scandotdir}

-!!! warning "Not recommended for `pathlib`"
+/// warning | Not recommended for `pathlib`
 `pathlib` supports all of the same flags that the [`wcmatch.glob`](./glob.md) library does.
 But due to how
 `pathlib` normalizes the paths that get returned, enabling `SCANDOTDIR` will only give confusing duplicates if using
 patterns such as `.*`.
 This is not a bug, but is something to be aware of.
+///

 `SCANDOTDIR` controls the directory scanning behavior of [`glob`](#glob) and [`rglob`](#rglob).
 The directory scanner
 of these functions do not return `.` and `..` in their results.
 This means unless you use an explicit `.` or `..` in